codewithngueny/multi_agents_finance/README.md

 ## 1. Chosen use case & rationale

-I chose the **Personal Finance Assistant Team**.
-Budgeting is a problem I run into constantly as a student juggling tuition, rent, and daily M-Pesa spending, and it maps naturally onto a *division-of-labor* multi-agent
+I chose the Personal Finance Assistant Team because budgeting is a problem I regularly deal with as a student managing tuition, rent, and everyday M-Pesa expenses.
+This use case fits naturally with a division-of-labor multi-agent design because the different parts of financial management require different types of analysis.
+One agent can focus on parsing and categorizing raw transactions, another can calculate and forecast the budget, another can identify spending patterns, and another can provide savings recommendations.
+Giving each agent a specific responsibility makes the workflow more organized and reduces the need for one agent to handle everything at once.

-design: parsing raw transactions, forecasting a budget, spotting behavioral spending patterns, and giving savings advice are genuinely different skills that benefit from separate, focused prompts rather than one agent trying to do everything at once.
-It also gives a natural, low-risk place to practice **human-in-the-loop** and **reflection/critique** — financial advice is exactly the kind of output that should be reviewed before it reaches a user, which made the assignment's safety requirements feel motivated rather than bolted on.
+This use case also provides a practical way to implement human-in-the-loop and reflection/critique mechanisms.
+Financial recommendations can affect how a person manages their money, so they should not simply be generated and presented without review.
+In this system, the user can review the savings recommendation before the workflow continues, while the Risk & Compliance Checker provides an additional review for issues such as inappropriate recommendations or misleading claims.
+This makes the assignment's safety and oversight requirements relevant to the actual problem rather than features added only to satisfy the technical requirements.

 A single generalist agent asked to "parse this CSV, build a budget, spot patterns, and recommend savings options" tends to either skip steps, blend